Unidata/netcdf/NUG/netcdf_data_set_components.md

 With mapped array access, the offset (number of array elements) from the origin of a memory-resident array to a particular point is given by the inner product[1] of the index mapping vector with the point's coordinate offset vector.
-A point's coordinate offset vector gives, for each dimension, the offset from the origin of the containing array to the point.In C, a point's coordinate offset vector is the same as its coordinate vector.
+A point's coordinate offset vector gives, for each dimension, the offset from the origin of the containing array to the point.
+In C, a point's coordinate offset vector is the same as its coordinate vector.

 The index mapping vector for a regular array section would have–in order from most rapidly varying dimension to most slowly–a constant 1,